DanielJonathanPals/Destabilisation/docs/src/VARmodel.md

 where $x_traj_t$ is the trajectory of the observables at time $t$, $p_traj_t$ is the trajectory of the parameters at time $t$ and $h$ is a function that allows for non-linearities in the model.

-A suitable order $p$ for the VAR model can be determined using the function:
+All relevant information about the VAR model is stored in the struct:
 ```@docs
-VARorder
+VARmodel
 ```

-After selecting a suitable order the VAR model can be fitted to the data using the function:
+The following function can be used to predict the next observable values given a VAR model and the current values of the observables and parameters:
 ```@docs
-fitVARmodel
+oneStepPred
 ```